 Country risk in the Philippines is low to moderate.
-The OECD gives the Philippines a country credit rating of 3, which indicates a relatively low to moderate likelihood that this country will be unable or unwilling to meet its external debt obligations in a systemic sense—though, individual debtors can and do default.
+The OECD gives the Philippines a country credit rating of 3, which indicates a relatively low to moderate likelihood that this country will be unable or unwilling to meet its external debt obligations.
+That said, sub-sovereign entities and individual debtors can and do default.

 Despite the robust economic performance and favourable outlook, low quality infrastructure, regulatory inconsistency, corruption and political risks pose risks to investment in the Philippines.

 The Philippines has an ease of doing business rank of 95 out of 190 economies.
 The Philippines outperforms emerging Asian peers on resolving insolvencies and accessing electricity.
 But starting a business, getting credit and enforcing contracts are generally more difficult.

 There is low to moderate risk of expropriation in the Philippines.
 Notably, the Philippines compensates any expropriation at fair market value in the currency in which the investment is made.
 However, several mine closures in early 2017 due to changes in environmental regulations highlight contract alteration risks, particularly in the mining industry.